router-resources/Router-Nitro-CookBook/[Module 3]Introduction to Router Nitro & its Statistics.md

 Router Nitro, as a CrossChain swapping engine or protocol, facilitates seamless asset transfers across different blockchain networks.
 Its trustless mechanism ensures secure and efficient management of CrossChain asset transfers, with forwarders playing a pivotal role in the process.

 The statistics of Router Nitro reflect its significant impact and adoption within the blockchain community.
-With over 6200 transactions and more than 1130 unique users on the mainnet, Router Nitro has demonstrated its efficacy in facilitating cross-chain asset transfers.
+Router Nitro has demonstrated its efficacy in facilitating cross-chain asset transfers.

 Within a short span of 20 days since its launch, Router Nitro has bridged over 110 assets, totaling a transaction volume of $4.8M.
 These statistics underscore the growing demand for cross-chain interoperability solutions and Router Nitro's role in fulfilling this need.